pedrocortez09/health_insurance_cross-sell/README.md

 ## 2.1.
 Problem
-The business team have a budget to contact 20.000 people and they want to manage to sell the new product for the maximum clients possible, but they have and order to contact this 381.109 clients.
+The business team have a budget to contact 20.000 people and they want to manage to sell the new product for the maximum clients possible, but they have no order to contact this 381.109 clients.

 + Limited calls to contact clients;
 + Current method is random calls.